 , and soft tissue stabilization.
 Technical applications include e-textiles, high-strength tethers, and coalescer fabrics.

 Knitting creates a construction by interlocking a series of loops of one or more yarns.
-Common knitting methods include warp knitting and weft knitting.
-Warp knitting creates versatile geometric structures that exhibit controlled elasticity in both directions within limits and dimensional stability.
-Weft knitting enables biomedical structures to have controlled thickness (using a wide variety of materials), consistent pore size and shape, and excellent elongation and recovery.
+Warp knitting creates versatile geometric structures with controlled elasticity in both directions within limits and dimensional stability.
+Weft knitting enables biomedical structures to have controlled thickness, consistent pore size and shape, and excellent elongation and recovery.
 Key characteristics of knitted textiles include stretch/controlled elongation, conformability, and controlled pore size.
 They also provide bulk and are lightweight.

 Knitted medical applications include surgical meshes,

 , adhesion barriers, abdominal wall repair, and cranial facial repair.
 Technical applications include antenna mesh

 Braided medical applications include sutures, stents